patilsunil9194/react-concepts/README.md

  - React.memo is a higher order component.
  - If your component renders the same result given the same props, you can wrap it in a call to React. memo for a performance boost in some cases by memoizing the result.
  - This means that React will skip rendering the component, and reuse the last rendered result.

+## Refs
+ - Refs make it possible to access DOM nodes directly within React
+ - Refs are created using React.createRef() and attached to react elements via the refs attribute.
+ - They are used in cases where we want to change the value of a child components without use of props and all